 White Mountain – Eternal Peace and Heartbreaking Loss

-If you are coming to Prague for more than two days, one often-neglected place which is well-worth a visit is Břevnov Monastery which stands right next to the pilgrimage route on White Mountain.
+If you are staying in Prague for more than two days, an often neglected place that is well worth a visit is the Břevnov Monastery, located right next to the White Mountain pilgrimage route.

-After touring the monastery complex, if you are not too tired and are interested in historic warfare, west of the Brevnov Monastery is a large park named “Hvezda”, in which on November 8, 1620 a bloody battle took place between the army of the Kingdom of Bohemia and the armies of Emperor Ferdinand II.
-There every last individual of 7,000 men were slaughtered.
-Later, the 27 leaders of the rebellion were imprisoned and subsequently executed on June 21, 1621 at the Old Town Square.
+If you are not too tired after visiting the monastery and are interested in historical warfare, to the west of the Břevnov Monastery there is a large park called “Hvězda”, where on 8 November 1620 a bloody battle took place between the army of the Kingdom of Bohemia and the armies of Emperor Ferdinand II.
+There every last individual of 7,000 men was slaughtered.
+Later, the 27 leaders of the rebellion were imprisoned and subsequently executed on June 21, 1621, at the Old Town Square.
 “Battle at the White Mountain” has decided about the future of our country for three upcoming centuries.
 This battle witnessed countless torture, suffering and death.
-Czech kingdom became part of Habsburg Empire and forced re-catholization process started.
+The Czech kingdom became part of the Habsburg Empire and the forced re-catholization process started.

-A simple stone memorial erected in 1920 at the highest point of Prague (381 m.) reminds the battle which took place here in November the 8th 1620.
+A simple stone memorial erected in 1920 at the highest point of Prague (381 m.) reminds the battle which took place here on November the 8th 1620.
 Whoever walks at the White Mountain can feel disturbance and discomfort.
-There, around the walls of the battlefield can be heard the sobbing of Moravian soldiers who were trying to resist, fighting bravely to the last men, while the other comrades ran away long time before, knowing that battle was already lost.
+There, around the walls of the battlefield, can be heard the sobbing of Moravian soldiers who were trying to resist, fighting bravely to the end, while the other comrades ran away a long time before, knowing that the battle was already lost.

 The first floor invites visitors to see the “Time Memoranda” exhibition – including articles and writings from the fine collections of the National Literature Memorial.

-In order to get to both places, take Tram #22 in direction to “Bílá hora“, which is conveniently accessible right from Prague City centre, metro stop Malostranska on “A” line.
+To get to both places, take Tram #22 in the direction of “Bílá hora“, which is conveniently accessible right from Prague City center, metro stop Malostranska on “A” line.